-If the Mayor disapproves the vote, resolution, or ordinance, he/she shall, within fourteen (14) days after it was certified to him/her, return it to the Clerk of the Board with a statement of the reasons for his/her disapproval, which statement shall be read by the Clerk to the Board at its next regular meeting.
-If the Board shall pass the vote, resolution, or ordinance within seven (7) days after it has been read to the Board, by an affirmative vote of at least six (6) of the eight (8) members, then subject to the provisions of this Charter, it shall become effective without the approval of the Mayor.
+If the Mayor disapproves the vote, resolution, or ordinance, he/she shall, within fourteen (14) days after it was certified to him/her, return it to the Administrative Secretary of the Board of Aldermen with a statement of the reasons for his/her disapproval, which statement shall be read by the Administrative Secretary to the Board of Aldermen at its next regular meeting.
+If the Board of Aldermen shall pass the vote, resolution, or ordinance within seven (7) days after it has been read to the Board of Aldermen, by an affirmative vote of at least six (6) of the eight (8) members, then subject to the provisions of this Charter, it shall become effective without the approval of the Mayor.